chaunm/node-actors-prototype/actors/physical/camera.md

 ```

 **response**
-Upon finishing these requests, it should send a response to the sender's `:response` mailbox:
+Upon finishing these requests, it should send a response to the sender's `:response` endpoint:
 ```js
 {
 	from, // znp's guid, added by Message Broker automatically